 What information, advice and guidance can parents and young people access through the school?
 Who normally provides this help and how would they access this?

-A Connexions adviser will meet with the student and parent in school, make a home visit or in a neutral place.
-School pays extra for Connexions, hence, in-school equivalent to two days per week.
-SENDCO or Year Manager would provide the information and arrange for them to meet the school’s Connexions adviser.
-Pathway Choice Evenings are provided and from Year 9 with Connexions to attend statement reviews.
+A careers adviser will meet with the student and parent in school, make a home visit or in a neutral place.
+School pays extra for careers, hence, in-school equivalent to two days per week.
+SENDCO or Year Manager would provide the information and arrange for them to meet the school's Careers adviser.
+Pathway Choice Evenings are provided, and from Year 9 with Careers representative to attend EHCP reviews.